-The Holy Cross Medical Group Mercy Family Life Center Practice follows the Patient-Centered Medical Home (PCMH) Model of Care.
+The Holy Cross Medical Group Mercy Family Life Center Practice is recognized by the National Committee for Quality Assurance (NCQA) as a Level 3 Certified Patient Centered Medical Home (PCMH) facility, which is the highest level achievable.
 The PCMH concept proactively engages patients in their care with their physicians who work collaboratively with their team using evidence-based medicine and clinical practice guidelines.
 These teams coordinate and closely track patient progress aligned with Holy Cross Hospital’s commitment to explore new avenues of improving the health of our patients as well as members of the community at large.
 Patricia J. Aurelien, DO, and Fabio E. Su Diaz, MD, MHA, FAAFP, have been instrumental in creating the PCMH model of care at the Holy Cross Medical Group Mercy Family Life Center in Pompano Beach, FL.
 They have a thorough understanding of the clinical aspects of their patients’ needs in a practice serving many Spanish- and Creole-speaking patients, as well as those who are underinsured, uninsured and, in many cases, undocumented.
 They had tremendous participation in the areas discussed below:

 Restructuring: An initial step was revisiting our understanding of patient and clinical team needs.
 We identified ways to better meet patients’ needs and how to enable clinicians to continue to provide the same high quality of care structured in a way that tracks, monitors and reports on patient progress.